Skip to main content

 Quick answer

 An online harassment training certificate may be accepted by an employer, but acceptance is not automatic.
-California, New York, Illinois, and Connecticut all place the legal obligation on the employer, and the employer must ensure the training meets the applicable state standards, includes required interactive elements, and is documented correctly.
+California, New York, Illinois, Connecticut, Delaware, and Maine all place the legal obligation on the employer, and the employer must ensure the training meets the applicable state standards, includes required interactive elements, and is documented correctly.

 Compliance Snapshot